-A total of \$610,379.86 in CDBG funds were used to address a wide range of community development needs.
-CDBG funds were allocated for sidewalk improvements, code enforcement, affordable rental rehabilitation and abused and neglected spouses.
-The following provides a highlight of some of the projects that were completed in 2018.
+A total of \$365,360.04 in CDBG funds were used to address a wide range of community development needs.
+CDBG funds were allocated for affordable rental rehabilitation, operating costs for various populations including low income youth, domestic violence victims, and homeless Latino households and homeowner housing rehabilitation.
+The following provides a highlight of some of the projects that were completed in 2019.

-A total of \$15,653.00 in CDBG funds was expended for public services activities for low income households served by Northwest Georgia Family Crisis Center, Inc.
+A total of \$15,000.00 in CDBG funds was expended for public services activities for low income households served by Northwest Georgia Family Crisis Center, Inc.

-A total of \$71,899.84 of CDBG funds was expended by the City of Dalton for administration and planning activiities.
+A total of \$77,449.75 of CDBG funds was expended by the City of Dalton for administration and planning activiities.